FlashInvaders, Pokémon Go, and Geocaching encourage you to explore and interact with the world around you.

 Naka-Meguro – Fuji Invader

 I’ve spent many an hour roaming around Manchester, Tokyo, Melbourne, Bangkok, Rome, New York and Paris looking for them.
 Often, they’re in the hip, cool (but sometimes sketch) areas of town so it’s always fun and interesting.
-Recently in New York, I got a ticket to the Stephen Colbert show and was able to surreptitiously flash the invader inside the Ed Sullivan Theatre!
+Recently in New York, I got a ticket to the Stephen Colbert Show and was able to surreptitiously flash the Invader inside the Ed Sullivan Theatre!

 To infinity… and beyond!